Fill out this form and get access to your Case Studies

 The design team – made up of industrial designers and engineers – will develop the design based on input from the PRD.

 But throughout the process, the team will be assessing the feasibility of the design, functionality, customer interaction, safety and product cost.

 This is an iterative process.

 As questions arise over specific elements in the PRD, the design team may recommend adjustments to the PRD to meet the overall goals of the product’s development.

 This work should be completed before moving to the Prototype stage in the process.

 Product Resources CEO John Erickson and Mechanical Engineer Michael Dragonas share their insights on topics related to Prototype Development.

-Go to Design for Manufacturing (DFM) –>
+Go to Prototype Development –>